chaoss/augur/docs/source/getting-started/installation.rst

 - install Augur’s backend and its dependencies
 - install the included data collection workers and their dependencies
-- generate documentation files
+- generate documentation
 - set up the configuration file
-- optionally, install Augur’s frontend and its dependencies
+- optionally install Augur’s frontend and its dependencies

 Now that you've got everything installed, it's time to test it out!